Research and reports

 Bear in mind that this is an incomplete list; the actual equipment you’ll need may vary from job to job.

 If you’re starting a painting and decorating business, there’s a range of legal tasks that you need to get sorted straight away.
 It’s likely that you’ll operate as a sole trader, but you might alternatively choose to set up a limited company for your work.
-There are advantages and disadvantages to both - read our article on choosing a legal structure for your business.

 You’ll also need to make sure that you’re set up as self-employed with HMRC.
 You’ll have to complete an annual Self Assessment tax return, and pay any tax due by the relevant deadlines.
 Read about how to register as self-employed with HMRC.
 We’ve also compiled a full guide to going self-employed in the UK, which contains lots of useful information on getting started working for yourself.